YYY-12138/An-Implementation-of-Deepfake-Detection-/README.md

 # An-Implementation-of-Deepfake-Detection-
-An Implementation of Deepfake Detection by YJC
+An integration of Deepfake and Deepfake Detection -- Colleced by YJC And detect video and label the boxes of fake faces -- Coded by YJC